 What Are the Challenges of iPhone Photography?

 One primary challenge of iPhone photography is the limited control over depth of field and dynamic range compared to professional cameras.
 This can lead to less background blur or blown-out highlights/crushed shadows.
-We usually mitigate these by utilizing Portrait Mode when appropriate and using editing apps to recover details in highlights and shadows.

 Should I Still Get Product Photos Shot by Professional Cameras?